 Pasta is so quick, versatile, and endlessly satisfying — a dish that feels at home on any table.
 And for those who can’t get enough, World Pasta Day follows soon after on October 25, giving fans around the globe another reason to twirl their forks in celebration.

-🍝 We also have a separate post with all the various pasta-themed holidays you can enjoy!
+🍝 If you are interested in learning about all days pasta, we have a separate post with all the various pasta-themed holidays you can enjoy!

 When is National Pasta Day celebrated?